derektata/svg2svelte/README.md

 ```

 ## Shoutouts 📣
 [@dceddia](https://github.com/dceddia) - Thank you for your awesome [video](https://www.youtube.com/watch?v=ePFw62HISRI) and explaining how the Ruby script worked.
-Unfortunately the script was tailored more for MacOS, as well as an outdated version of `svgo` and wouldn't work in my use case.
+Unfortunately the script was tailored more for macOS, as well as an outdated version of `svgo` and wouldn't work in my use case.
 So this project was born.

 You can find more info on his implementation [here](https://gist.github.com/dceddia/0a669466821b6f3c3dcbc2a5e2b3af04).